Ahmad Shah Durrani: Second Khorasan campaign (1754–1755)

 During the siege of Mashhad, the Camesgazak Kurd contingent of Alam Khan's forces completely defected to the Afghans, killing Alam Khan after dragging him from Sabzevar, which was conquered as a result.
 On 17 June 1755, the Afghan armies arrived at Nishapur, resulting in Abbas Quli's immediate submission.
 Abbas Quli sought to be pardoned for giving resistance during Ahmad Shah's first campaign.
 Not long after, however, Nishapur raised in rebellion due to news of Shah Pasand Khan being defeated by the Qajars.
 The gates of the city were closed on Ahmad Shah's troops, so the Afghans laid siege for one week.
 During the siege, Ahmad Shah lacked important siege equipment, and he solved this problem by having every mounted soldier carry kilograms of gunmetals.
 As the siege began, Ahmad Shah's Armenian cannon makers melted down the metal the soldiers had carried, forging a large cannon.
 The first shot of the cannon blasted through the city walls, and caused havoc in the city through houses and bazaars.

 The weapon forced the submission of the city elders, and they opened the gates of the city despite Abbas Quli's opposition.
-The city was then plundered, with the populace of the city spared if they went to the mosques and didn't take anything with them.
-Afghan forces went to houses and tore down the defenses, razing significant portions of the city.
+The city was then plundered, with the populace of the city spared if they went to the mosques and did not take anything with them.
+Afghan forces went to houses and tore down the defences, razing significant portions of the city.
 Following the victory at Nishapur, Ahmad Shah defeated the Qajars and advanced further by sacking the cities of Tun and Tabas, carrying out massacres in these cities.
-Abbas Quli was initially captured by Ahmad Shah until he earned his favor.
+Abbas Quli was initially captured by Ahmad Shah until he earned his favour.
 Abbas Quli married one of Ahmad Shah's daughters, while Ahmad Shah married Abbas Quli's sister.
 With these arrangements, Abbas Quli was allowed to return to Nishapur as governor of the city.
 He would remain close to Ahmad Shah throughout his life.